Types of 1099 Tax Forms: Each Form Explained

 What Are 1099 Tax Forms Used For?

-IRS Form 1099 is a series of informational reports the IRS uses to collect information about taxpayers’ earnings.
+IRS Form 1099 is a series of informational returns the IRS uses to collect information about taxpayers’ earnings for the tax year.

 Businesses need to file 1099 tax forms to report the type of payments they made and explain who received the payment as income.
-The taxpayer receiving the payment should report the income on their return.
+The taxpayer receiving the payment should report payments on their return.1099s report income from activities other than working as an employee.
+Employees receive Form W-2.
+For example, certain types of 1099 tax forms report dividend income, HSA distributions, and self-employed freelancer fees.

 Your business should use the form associated with the type of payment it made.